hamish/graphfetch/README.md

 # Graphfetch

-Allows appengine python programmers to retrieve a set of related ndb datastore objects, connected together into a graph for easy to use manner.
+Allows appengine python programmers to retrieve a set of related ndb datastore objects, connected together into a graph.

 This has the following benefits:
 * Less lines of code to retrieve related objects.